 We know, if rumors are to be believed, that the Multiverse has endless possibilities and that one of those possibilities is the consideration of introducing the X-Men into the MCU by having them be from another universe (although, it’s also possible that humans may start developing powers through the powers of the Infinity Stones, but only Kevin Fiege knows for sure).
 If that be the case, it is possible that other universes could be opened up to spill over into the primary MCU, and there are other rumors that Sony desperately wants to bring back Tobey Maguire and Andrew Garfield into a future live-action Spider-Verse film (allegedly those two, along with Tom Holland, had a deleted/scrapped scene which included the 3 live-action Spideys in the animated Into the Spider-Verse film somehow).
 See where I am going with this?

 Okay, the biggest bit that unravels this whole thing is that J.K.
 Simmons came back to reprise his role as J. Jonah Jameson to be what is clearly a different (but similar) version to the J.J we know from Raimi’s trilogy.
 The MCU Jameson is entirely different than the one from the films with Maguire.
-Which is likely to be the case with this version of Electro as well.
+This is likely to be the case with this version of Electro as well.
 But with a Multi-Verse opening up, it is possible that a handful of things could happen in the upcoming Spider-Man 3.
 Let’s consider a few:

 - The MCU Peter might end up dealing with Multi-Verse stuff with Doctor Strange at some point in the movie, opening up a future Maguire, Garfield, and Holland team-up.
 If this were to happen, it could be how the Sinister 6 is dealt with (six villains vs 3 Spider-Men).

-- If the Multi-Verse does in fact come into play during Spidey 3, it could be how a handful of otherwise unknown villains appear in the MCU that have not yet been identified or included.
+- If the Multi-Verse does in fact come into play during Spidey 3, it could be how a handful of otherwise unknown villains appear in the MCU that has not yet been identified or included.
 This could include Electro, among others.

 - As the MCU Spider-Man, Tom Holland may end up transported to the Amazing Spider-Man film universe with Garfield where they face the Sinister 6, including Electro, with the help of Maguire’s Spider-Man.